Who to contact

 If a child requires any special educational needs support the setting has a Special Educational Needs Coordinator who will work closely with the family to provide the right support based on the individual child’s needs.

 Practitioners carry out statutory assessments for 2-year olds (2 year checks), which may show areas where a child may need support in.
+We also complete termly assessments which help us to determine how children are progressing and identify any areas of need.
+Above all the key person is responsible for getting to know individual children and communicating any concerns to both parents and SENCo

 How will I be informed / consulted about the ways in which my child is being supported?